nTamura/mini-crypto/README.md

 # Mini-Crypto

 Mini-Crypto is a mini crypto tracker designed to be used on your mobile device for a quick overview of your favorite coins.
+Just open the app and start using immediately - no signup required.

 ### Features